Versatile Recompression-Aware Perceptual Image Super-Resolution: Additional Experiments and Analysis

-\paragraph{Additional quantitative results.} Table~\ref{tab:quant1} reports additional quantitative results on the ImageNet validation split, complementing the main-paper results on Kodak in Table~\ref{tab:quant2}.
+Table~\ref{tab:quant1} reports additional quantitative results on the ImageNet validation split, complementing the main-paper results on Kodak in Table~\ref{tab:quant2}.
 In addition, Figure~\ref{fig:rd_curves_ssim} presents SSIM-based rate–distortion curves as a complementary full-reference metric to the perceptual RD results in Figure~\ref{fig:rd_curves}.